danielfvm/SigMaker/README.md

 are addresses or offsets that are most likely to change after the application is being updated and are therefore marked in the mask with a `?`.
 Below you can see the pattern and mask together with the length.
 THese can be used for searching the address in your application.
-The `First result` indicates if the first match with the generated pattern (starting with the lower addresses) is the address, if not you can make the size larger. `Occurrences` is the amount of matches found in the target application.
+The `First result` indicates if the first match with the generated pattern (starting with the lower addresses) is the address, if not you can increase the pattern size in the arguments. `Occurrences` is the amount of matches found in the target application.
 Here is an example implementation that you can use for finding addresses with the generated pattern and mask.
 ```cpp